See also: Partners and stakeholders

 - Surface modified cellulose films for tissue engineering with Dr Ram Sharma and Dr Janet Scott — 1st MRes project

 Dan graduated from the University of Bath with an MChem degree in Chemistry in 2014.
 He undertook a placement year at Merck Chemicals in Southampton working with materials for microelectronics.
 His final year research project looked at designing a computational screening method for transparent conducting materials for solar cells.
 In his spare time, Dan enjoys coaching at the University life saving club, travelling and playing the piano.

 - Interface engineering for indium-free transparent electronics with Professor Aron Walsh, Dr Duncan Allsopp and Dr Ben Morgan

 - Indium free transparent conducting oxides with Dr Duncan Allsopp and Professor Aron Walsh — 2nd MRes project

-- Porous materials to enhance the performance of hydrogen storage tanks with Dr Andrew Burrows and Dr Tim Mays — 1st MRes project
+- Porous materials to enhance the performance of hydrogen storage tanks with Dr Andrew Burrows and Professor Tim Mays — 1st MRes project

 Huan graduated from Hanoi University of Mining and Geology, Vietnam with a BSc in Oil Refining and Petrochemical and a MSc in Petrochemical Engineering.
 Before going to Bath, he had a five-year experience as a teaching assistant in an advanced program collaborated between Hanoi University of Mining and Geology and UC Davis, United State.
 One of his research interests in Vietnam is in recovering PGM group in a spent reforming catalyst and using the remaining to synthesize a new catalyst for oxidation of monoxide.
 This made him have an initial concept of sustainability and interested him in pursuing an Integrated PhD in sustainable chemical technologies at University of Bath.
 Besides studying, he enjoys playing tennis, listening to music and reading IT magazines.